 To apply for this post please submit your CV and covering letter (saved and uploaded as one single document) prior to the closing date of 23:59, 28 November 2021.

 Please ensure that your covering letter is no more than 2 pages.
 We also ask that you do not include any personal information (eg name, address) within your CV or cover letter, as these will be entered via a separate form.

 In addition to considering your past experience, we will be shortlisting against 3 core competencies.
 They are:

 We are proud to provide our people with a premium benefits package including

 The ICO is committed to promoting and enhancing equality, diversity and inclusion.
 We are focused on developing a workforce that is representative of the communities we serve and together we are building an inclusive workplace where all of our colleagues have the opportunity to make a real difference.

-We are championing this through our Equality Diversity and Inclusion Board together with a number of staff networks.
+We are championing this through our Equality, Diversity and Inclusion boards, together with a number of staff networks.